-A: The effective date of the new provisions is July 1, 2015.
-If the lease was signed prior to July 1, 2015, no sales tax and no hotel tax is due on that transaction for occupancy in 2015 - no matter when the tenants paid or will pay you for the rental.
-This special provision is in effect only for occupancy in calendar year 2015.
+A: The effective date of the provisions was July 1, 2015.
+If the lease was signed prior to July 1, 2015, no sales tax and no hotel tax was due on that transaction for occupancy in 2015 - no matter when the tenants paid or will pay you for the rental.
+This special provision was in effect only for occupancy in calendar year 2015.